UtrechtUniversity/researchcloud-items/docs/primer/workshop-src.md

 Test that the user can use the keypair to login to a workspace using the SSH protocol.
-Alternatively check that the user is able to use another SSH protocol based command, such as `ftp`.
+Alternatively check that the user is able to use another SSH protocol based command, such as `sftp`.

 ## 7. (WITH USER, AFTER WALLET APPROVAL) User creates a workspace
 Assist the user to create a new workspace using the SURF ResearchCloud catalog.